Emergency preparedness and response

-Local first responders are on the frontlines when disaster strikes.
-We saw this during the tragic 2013 Lac-Mégantic train derailment, the 2014 floods in Calgary and the 2015 British Columba wildfires.
-They also help keep our communities safe from crime and national security threats.
+Municipalities and their first responders are on the front lines when disaster strikes, as we saw during the tragic 2013 Lac-Mégantic train derailment, the 2014 floods in Calgary and the 2015 British Columbia wildfires.
+They also protect communities from crime and threats to health and security.

+In 2017, municipal employees are reviving people from opioid overdoses and distributing lifesaving Naloxone-as elected officials press for nation-wide solutions.
 This increasingly complex set of local responsibilities has led to unsustainable growth in policing and public safety costs for municipalities, often crowding out other essential services such as early intervention and crime prevention programs.
-As well, proposed federal changes to the criminal code will impact municipalities in new ways.

-Canada's three orders of government share a responsibility for public safety and emergency preparedness.
-This collective work begins at the local level and must be enhanced through strengthened partnerships.
-Only by working together can we address the full range of public safety challenges in our communities, from rail safety and policing to extreme weather disasters.
+All orders of government share a responsibility for health, safety and emergency preparedness and response.
+This work begins at the local level and requires strong partnerships.
+Only by working together can we address the full range of challenges in our communities.

 Working in partnership with the municipal sector, the federal government must:

 - Invest in local policing to reflect the increasingly complex nature of police work, such as expanded responsibilities for combatting terrorism, cybercrime and border security.

 - Play a larger role in expanding capacity to respond to emergencies, mitigate disasters and assess risk.